ismael-miguel/SimpleTemplate/README.md

     You can create functions inside array elements too like: `{@fn test.0}[...]{@/}`!
     If the function `test.0` doesn't exist, the system will try `text_0`.
     This allows you to write `{@call var.dump}` and it will run `var_dump()`.

+ - `eval`

+    Structure: `eval <value>`

+    Evaluates the passed value as valid SimpleTemplate code.
+    You can pass either a string or a variable with the code to evaluate.
+    All changes to variables will propagate to the main program.

 More changes may come in the future, like expression (like `a + b / c % d . e`) parsing.